 We’re here with expert advice to get you and your puppy off on the right foot with crate training.
-Here’s what you need to know.
+Here’s what you need to know to get started.

 Are 8-week-old puppies easy to crate train?

-Just remember to be patient with your puppy.
-Keep in mind that she doesn't mean to be naughty; just like toddlers and young children, puppies don't realize they're misbehaving.
+Just remember to be patient with your puppy!
+Keep in mind that they doesn't mean to be naughty; just like toddlers and young children, puppies don't realize they're misbehaving.
 They need you to teach them what's acceptable and what isn't.

 Is crate training good for an 8-week-old puppy?